drizzt536/files/MATLAB/erau-egr115-final-project/README.md

 - `test_gen("exec", true, "setup", "init_setup")` in MatLab. (~3-8 seconds to run)
 - `matlab -batch "test_gen('exec', true, 'setup', 'init_setup')"` in any terminal.  (~9-12 seconds to run)

-To rerun the test suite without creating it again, run one of the following:
+To rerun the test suite without regenerating it, run one of the following:
 - `test_suite` in MatLab
 - `matlab -batch test_suite` in any terminal